-- (1) The following may make a complaint to the chief executive about the delivery of disability services by a funded service provider- - (a) a consumer; - (b) a family member, carer or advocate of a consumer; - (c) another person on behalf of a consumer. - (2) The chief executive must maintain a system that deals effectively with complaints received.
+- (1) The following may make a complaint to the chief executive about the delivery of disability services by a service provider in relation to which this part applies- - (a) a consumer; - (b) a family member, carer or advocate of a consumer; - (c) another person on behalf of a consumer. - (2) The chief executive must maintain a system that deals effectively with complaints received.